Mahmoud Al-Mardi: Al-Arabi (Kuwait)

-On 11 September 2017.
-Mahmoud joined Kuwait giants, Al-Arabi playing in the Kuwait Premier League.
+On 11 September 2017, Al-Mardi joined Kuwait Premier League club Al-Arabi.

 Al-Faisaly

-After a short stint at Al-Arabi, he was then transferred to Jordan giants, Al-Faisaly on 23 December 2017.
+After a short stint at Al-Arabi, Al-Mardi was then transferred to Jordanian powerhouse Al-Faisaly on 23 December 2017.
 Mahmoud helped the club to win the cup double; the 2018–19 Jordanian Pro League and the 2018–19 Jordan FA Cup.

 Al-Jazeera

 On 1 August 2018.
-Mahmoud joined Al-Jazeera.
+Al-Mardi joined Al-Jazeera.
 He scored his first goal for the club on 2 April 2019 against his former club, Al-Ahli in a 4–0 win.

 Oman Club

-On 24 January 2021, Mahmoud moved to Oman Elite League side, Oman Club.
+On 24 January 2021, Al-Mardi moved to Oman Elite League side Oman Club.

 Al-Salt

-His stint was cut short and on 15 April 2021, he moved back to his native country to joined Al-Salt.
+Al-Mardi's stint was cut short and on 15 April 2021, he moved back to his native country to join Al-Salt.

 Al-Muharraq

-On 23 August 2021, Mahmoud was transferred to Bahrain giants, Al-Muharraq where he was listed in the team 2021 AFC Cup squad.
-Mahmoud goes on to have a brilliant form throughout the cup where in the semi-finals, he scored a goal against Kuwait SC resulting in a 2–0 victory sending the club to the AFC Cup Final.
-During the final on 5 November 2021, Mahmoud break the deadlock early in the 2' minute against FC Nasaf where they would go on to carry the 2021 AFC Cup trophy.
-Mahmoud also won the 2021 Bahraini FA Cup during his time at the club.
+On 23 August 2021, Al-Mardi transferred to Bahraini club Al-Muharraq, where he was listed in the team's 2021 AFC Cup squad.
+Al-Mardi would go on to have a brilliant form throughout the cup where in the semi-finals, he scored a goal against Kuwait SC resulting in a 2–0 victory sending the club to the AFC Cup Final.
+During the final on 5 November 2021, Mahmoud broke the deadlock early on in the 2' minute against FC Nasaf where they would eventually carry the 2021 AFC Cup trophy.
+Al-Mardi also won the 2021 Bahraini FA Cup during his time at the club.

 Kedah Darul Aman

-On 19 June 2022, Mahmoud moved to Southeast Asia to signed for Malaysia Super League club, Kedah Darul Aman.
-In his second match for the club, he scored a hat-trick against the Cambodian side, Visakha in 2022 AFC Cup group stage.
+On 19 June 2022, Al-Mardi moved to Southeast Asia to sign for Malaysia Super League club Kedah Darul Aman.
+In his second match for the club, he scored a hat-trick against Cambodian club Visakha in the 2022 AFC Cup group stage.

 Qadsia

-After the 2022 Malaysia Super League concluded, Mahmoud moved to Kuwait club, Qadsia.
+After the 2022 Malaysia Super League concluded, Al-Mardi returned to Kuwait to join Qadsia.

 Al-Hussein (Irbid)

-On 21 May 2023, Mahmoud moved back to Jordan to joined Al-Hussein.
+On 21 May 2023, Al-Mardi moved back to Jordan to join Al-Hussein.

 Dibba (loan)

-Al-Mardi joined UAE Pro League club Dibba on a one-year loan deal.
+Al-Mardi joined UAE Pro League club Dibba on a one-year loan.

+Return to Al-Hussein

+On 15 January 2026, Al-Mardi returned to Al-Hussein, after terminating his contract with Dibba by mutual consent.

 International career

 Mahmoud's first match with the Jordan national senior team was against Kyrgyzstan on 15 September 2015 during the 2018 FIFA World Cup qualification, which resulted in a 0–0 draw.
 On 11 January 2018, he scored his first goal for his country in a friendly match against Finland.

-Mahmoud was called up to the 2021 FIFA Arab Cup in which he scored against Palestine in the 5–1 victory during the group stage fixtures..
+Mahmoud was called up to the 2021 FIFA Arab Cup in which he scored against Palestine in the 5–1 victory during the group stage.